Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Estimation and Inference

 where $\psi_i^{[t]}({\eta})$ is the score of the treatment $t$ specific average potential outcome and $\Psi_i({\eta})$ is the score for the group described by the binary indicator.
 Table \ref{tab_scores1} shows how to combine these scores to form unbiased signals of the decomposition parameters.
 These combinations retain Neyman-orthogonality with respect to $\eta$, see Appendix \ref{app_neyman}, but inference has to be adjusted for uncertainty in the estimation of $\pi$, see Section \ref{sec_LargeSample1}.

-Consider now the regression of the score functions onto the space spanned by the $k$-dimensional transformation of $Z_i$, $b(Z_i)$.
+Consider now the projection of the score functions onto the space spanned by the $k$-dimensional transformation of $Z_i$, $b(Z_i)$.
 This yields the estimator where the score of a decomposition term with estimated nuisance quantities $\psi_i(\hat{\eta},\hat{\pi})$ serves as pseudo-outcome in the corresponding least squares regression on $b(Z_i)$.
 For $\hat{\pi}$ we use simple sample averages, i.e.~$\hat{\pi}_t = n^{-1} \sum_{i=1}^n D_{t,i}$.
-Estimation of $\hat{\eta}$ can be done via modern machine learning methods such as random forests, deep neural networks, high-dimensional sparse likelihood and regression models or other non- and semiparametric estimation methods with good approximation qualities for the functions at hand.
+Estimation of $\hat{\eta}$ can be done via modern machine learning methods or other non- and semiparametric estimation methods with good approximation qualities for the functions at hand.
 For details regarding the technical assumptions, consider Section \ref{sec_LargeSample1}.
 We require that all components in $\hat{\eta}$ are obtained via $K$-fold cross-fitting: \begin{defin}\textbf{K-fold cross-fitting} (see Definition 3.1 in \citeA{Chernozhukov2018}) Take a K-fold random partition $(I_f)_{f=1}^K$ of observation indices $[K] = \{1,\dots,n\}$ with each fold size $n_f = n/K$.
 For each $f \in [K] = \{1,\dots,K\}$, define $I_f^c := \{1,\dots,n\}\backslash I_f$.
-Then for each $f\in [K]$, the machine learning estimator of the nuisance function are given by Thus for any observation $i \in I_f$ the estimated score only uses the model for $\eta$ learned from the complementary folds $\psi_i(\hat{\eta},\hat{\pi}) = \psi_i(\hat{\eta}_{f},\hat{\pi}).$ \end{defin} Cross-fitting controls the potential bias arising from overfitting using flexible machine learning methods without the need to evaluate entropy conditions for the function class that contains true and estimated nuisance quantities.
-If finite parametric models such as linear or logistic are assumed for the nuisance quantities, the proposed methodology can be applied without the need for cross-fitting.
+Then for each $f\in [K]$, the machine learning estimator of the nuisance function are given by Thus for any observation $i \in I_f$ the estimated score only uses the model for $\eta$ learned from the complementary folds $\psi_i(\hat{\eta},\hat{\pi}) = \psi_i(\hat{\eta}_{f},\hat{\pi}).$ \end{defin} Cross-fitting controls the potential bias arising from overfitting using flexible machine learning methods without the need to evaluate the complexity of the function class that contains true and estimated nuisance quantities.
+If finite parametric models such as linear or logistic are assumed for the nuisance quantities, the proposed methodology can be applied without cross-fitting.

 Under suitable assumptions, the predictions using estimator \eqref{eq_bhat1} are consistent for $g(z)$.
-Moreover, it is possible to conduct asymptotically valid inference around the best linear predictor, i.e.~for any $z_0 = z_{0,n}$ we can construct $(1-\alpha)\%$ confidence intervals for the true decomposition function as
+Moreover, it is possible to conduct asymptotically valid inference, i.e.~for any $z_0 = z_{0,n}$ we can construct $(1-\alpha)\%$ confidence intervals for the decomposition parameter as